pvicinanza/llm_prompt_tuning_conspiracies/README.md

 ### Replication code

-Code needed to replicate the results of the study is provided as a [jupyter notebook designed to run in Google Colab]((./prompt_tuned_conspiracies.ipynb)).
+Code needed to replicate the results of the study is provided as a [jupyter notebook designed to run in Google Colab](./prompt_tuned_conspiracies.ipynb).
+This is a single, self-contained file with built in reference to the data.
+All you need to is open the notebook in Colab!
+No Drive mounting or git cloning needed.